google/knative-gcp/docs/pullsubscription/README.md

    [`MY_PROJECT` placeholder](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
    in [`pullsubscription.yaml`](pullsubscription.yaml) and apply it.

-   If you're in the samples directory, you can replace `MY_PROJECT` and `TOPIC_NAME` and then apply in one command:
+   If you're in the pullsubscription directory, you can replace `MY_PROJECT` and `TOPIC_NAME` and then apply in one command:

    ```shell